atomizexyz/litepaper/README.md

 #### Stake End + Penalty

 **End Early:** Ending a stake prematurely results in a penalty to the stake return.
-The longer the duration of a term is compelted, the lower the penalty that is applied to that term.
+The longer the duration of a term is completed, the lower the penalty that is applied to that term.
 Lower penalties result in higher rewards.

 $$
 \epsilon=\left(base + bonus\right) * \left(\dfrac{blockTs - stakeTs}{term}\right)^2
 $$

-**End Late** Ending a stake that is overdue results in panlties.
+**End Late** Ending a stake that is overdue results in penalties.
 The stake is penalized one percent of the total earnings every week until nothing is left.

 $$
 \lambda=\left(base + bonus\right) * \left(\dfrac{lateDays}{7 days * 100 weeks}\right)